frederic-perez/AmE-dictionary/data/idioms.md

 __goody two-shoes__ _informal_
 __goof up__ :two::hammer:
 __goof__
+__goon__ _n_ :three::hammer:
 __got them covered__
 __grab a bite__
 __grab and go__
 __grace period__ _The doctor had already moved on to their next appointment because they have a five-minute grace period._
-__grand poobah__ The most important or powerful person in a group, organization, business, or movement (e.g., the boss, leader, etc.).
+__grand poobah__ :two: The most important or powerful person in a group, organization, business, or movement (e.g., the boss, leader, etc.). _I think it sounds like a great idea, but you’ll have to ask the grand poobah first._
 __grand scheme__ :two: The long term; the complete picture of something.
 Typically used in the phrase “in the grand scheme of things.” _I know you’re worried about getting a bad grade on this test, but you’re such a great student that I doubt it will matter in the grand scheme of things._
+__grand total__ The final amount after adding several different numbers or sums. _After everything was accounted for, the cost of remodeling the kitchen came to a grand total of $4,500._
 __grande dame__ _n_
-__grapple with (someone or something)__ :two::hammer: _Telehealth companies grapple with regulatory uncertainty._
+__grapple with (someone or something)__ :three::hammer: _Telehealth companies grapple with regulatory uncertainty._
 __grasp at straws__ To make a desperate attempt to salvage a bad situation.
-__grasp in the dark__ To seek out a solution, meaning, or sense of purpose in a blind, aimless, or uncertain manner.
+__grasp in the dark__ :two: To seek out a solution, meaning, or sense of purpose in a blind, aimless, or uncertain manner.
 __grasp the nettle__ _BrE_
 __grasp__
 __grassy knoll__ A metaphor and a source of irony when referring to a suspicion, conspiracy, or a cover-up of some type.
 The word knoll is associated with the tragic assassination of President John F. Kennedy, who was shot in Dallas just as his motorcade passed a grassy knoll.
 __gray rocking__ _n_ _Gray rocking_ (or the _gray rock_ method) is the name of a strategy used to avoid unwanted social interactions or to extract oneself from a relationship with a person by engaging with them only at the most basic and unemotional level. _A yellow rocking fence is a bit different than a gray rocking one._
-__grease payment__ A sum of money, typically a bribe, paid to a government official or business person so as to facilitate or expedite some decision or transaction.
+__grease payment__ :two: A sum of money, typically a bribe, paid to a government official or business person so as to facilitate or expedite some decision or transaction. _Just offer the governor’s aide a grease payment to move our building application to the forefront of the governor’s agenda._
 __greasy spoon__ A small restaurant or diner, especially one that serves fried foods. _Every time I go on a road trip, I make it a point to stop at a greasy spoon for at least one of my meals._ _Specialties at this greasy spoon include scones resembling fry bread with honey butter._
 __great (_or_ much) cry and little wool__ [:scroll: This expression comes from the idea of shearing pigs, where the result could be expected to be _great cry and little wool._] A great deal of fuss, noise, fanfare, or protestation over something of little or no substance, importance, or relevance. _My opponent has been making outlandish claims about my track record so as to foment distrust in the public, but I assure you, he is offering great cry and little wool._
 __great balls of fire__ An exclamation of surprise and amazement.
 Good heavens!; Wow! _Did you see that game?
 Great balls of fire—the Yankees tied it up with two outs in the bottom of the ninth!_